 As an employer, you might ask why these things matter.
 Under the Texas statute, if the court is required to reform a non-compete agreement to make its scope reasonable, no claim for damages can be recovered on a breach of contract theory if the violations claimed existed before the reformation of the agreement.
 Reformation of an overly broad agreement is a “get out of jail free” card on the part of the employee being sued, as it virtually wipes out what had happened in the past, provided it is under the contract theory and not based on a tort theory.

 Simply stated, an employer who wants to have a right to recover for damages for a breach of a non-disclosure agreement must ensure that the agreement's scope is reasonable at the outset.
 The least that the employer would want is for the court to reform its covenants for the reason of being overly broad.
-When in doubt about the construction of your NDA, our dedicated Business Specialists will be able to assist you in ensuring that your business interests and legal rights are duly protected.
+When in doubt about the construction of your NDA, our dedicated team will be able to assist you in ensuring that your business interests and legal rights are duly protected.